Total negativity: Characterizations and single-vector tests: Other orthants cannot yield test vectors

 \section{Other orthants cannot yield test vectors}

 In the preceding sections, we have characterized a negative/non-positive matrix to be totally negative/totally non-positive of order $k$, by its square submatrices $A_{r}$ with $r \in [2,k]$ satisfying the sign non-reversal or variation diminishing property on all of the open bi-orthant $\altr{r}$ -- or equivalently, on single test vectors which are drawn from this bi-orthant.
 Our next result explains that these results are `best possible' in the following sense: if $x \in \pn{r}\setminus \altr{r}$ with all $x_i\neq 0$ (i.e., there are two successive $x_i$ of the same sign), then \textit{every} $r \times r$ totally negative matrix of order $r-1$ satisfies the sign non-reversal property and the variation diminishing property for $x$.
-Thus the above characterizations cannot hold with test vectors in any open bi-orthant other than in $\altr{r}$, since one shows that there exist totally negative matrices with positive determinants (see e.g.~\cite{GK50}).
+Thus the above characterizations cannot hold with test vectors in any open bi-orthant other than in $\altr{r}$,\footnote{Note that if the vector $x \neq 0$ is drawn from an orthant that is disjoint from $\mathbb{R}^r_{+,-}$, then the coordinates of $x$ are all non-negative or all non-positive.
+In both of these cases, since $A<0$, every nonzero coordinate of $Ax$ has the opposite sign to that of $x$.
+Hence $A$ does not satisfy the sign non-reversal property with respect to such vectors $x \not\in \mathbb{R}^r_{+,-}$.} since one shows that there exist totally negative matrices of order $r-1$ with positive determinants (see e.g.~\cite[Chapter V, Theorem~17]{GK50}).